Campfire Tales (1997 film): Release

+Reception

 AllMovie awarded the film a two out of five star-rating.
 Steve O’Brien of SFX magazine gave the film a negative review in June 1997, writing, "It’s difficult to imagine why anyone would want to watch a sanitised slasher movie such as this, especially when so few of these loathsome kids actually die."
 Australian paper The Age labelled it a "procession of competent but conventional creepiness" in their September 1997 review.
+Donald Munro and Rick Bentley of The Fresno Bee awarded the film a B-rating in September 1998, writing: "None of the short stories are masterpieces, but they offer plenty of moments to make you jump."
 In his 2011 book Horror Films of the 1990s, John Kenneth Muir writes that "This is the second 1990s horror anthology entitled Campfire Tales, and like the other, unrelated film from 1991, it involves horrific vignettes recounted from a campfire.
 Also, like the other Campfire Tales, this one deserves to be a little less obscure than it is.
 Filmed at the height of the slasher revival, it features smart, late-1990s teens countenancing several tales of horror, one of which involves them too."
 He concludes by stating that "Campfire Tales is a modest but enjoyable effort.
 The stories don't try to do too much, and don't rely on special effects."